BurntSushi/rust-cbor/README.md

 ### Status of implementation

 The big thing missing at the moment is indefinite length encoding.
-It's easy enough to add, but I'm still trying to think of the best way to expose it in the API.
+It's easy enough to implement, but I'm still trying to think of the best way to expose it in the API.

 Otherwise, all core CBOR features are implemented.
 There is support for tags, but none of the tags in the IANA registry are implemented.
 It isn't clear to me